-Please note, if coverage was obtained through the Marketplace, contact the Marketplace to notify them of the life event and to exercise your right for a special enrollment.
+For coverage obtained through the Marketplace, eligibility for special enrollment periods will be as determined by the Marketplace.
+Please note, if you purchased your coverage through the Marketplace, contact the Marketplace to notify them of the qualifying event and to exercise your right for a special enrollment period.
+Coverage is effective on the date established by the Marketplace.
+Contact the Marketplace for information about the limitations of each special enrollment period.